Dear visitors to our Internet portal,

 We use the following social networking features:

-Plug ins from the social network Facebook (Facebook Inc., 1601 Willow Road, Menlo Park, California, 94025, USA) are integrated on our pages.
-You can recognize the Facebook plug ins from the Facebook logo or the corresponding text references on our page.
-You can find an overview of the Facebook plug ins here: http://developers.facebook.com/docs/plugins/.
+Plug ins from the social network Meta Platforms Inc (1601 Willow Rd, Menlo Park, California, 94025-1452, USA) are integrated on our pages.
+You can recognize the plug ins from the Facebook or WhatsApp logo or the corresponding text references on our page.
+You can find an overview of the plug ins here: http://developers.facebook.com/docs/plugins/.

-When you visit our pages, the plug in establishes a direct connection between your browser and the Facebook server.
-Facebook receives the information that you have visited our page with your IP address.
-If you press the Facebook “share” button while you are logged into your Facebook account, you can post a link to the contents on our pages from your Facebook profile.
-Thus, Facebook can assign the visit to our pages to your user account.
-Please note that we as providers have no knowledge of the contents of the transmitted data or how Facebook uses it.
-Further information about this is provided in Facebook’s data use policy: http://de-de.facebook.com/policy.php
+If you press the Facebook or WhatsApp “share” button the plug in establishes a direct connection between your browser and the Meta server.
+Meta receives the information that you have visited our page with your IP address.
+If you press the Facebook or WhatsApp “share” button while you are logged into your Facebook or WhatsApp account, you can post a link to the contents on our pages from your profile.
+Thus, Meta can assign the visit to our pages to your user account.
+Please note that we as providers have no knowledge of the contents of the transmitted data or how Meta uses it.
+Further information about this is provided in Meta’s data use policy: http://de-de.facebook.com/policy.php

-If you do not want Facebook to be able to assign your visit to our page with your Facebook user account, simply log out of your Facebook user account.
+If you do not want Meta to be able to assign your visit to our page with your Facebook or WhatsApp user account, simply log out of your Facebook or WhatsApp user account.

 Twitter features are integrated on our pages.
 These features are offered through Twitter Inc., Twitter, Inc. 1355 Market St, Suite 900, San Francisco, CA 94103, USA.
 By using Twitter and the “Re-Tweet” function, the websites you visit are linked with your Twitter account and published to other users.
 At the same time, data is transmitted to Twitter.